MouseBiteLabs/Game-Boy-DMG-Color/DMGC-IPS-01/README.md

 - **No Button LEDs:** You do not need to populate LED10-LED17, R9, R22-R29, C2, or U2.
 - **Alternate OSD Controls:** You don't need to use the SEL, A, and B pads at the top of the board for the OSD controls.
 You can alternatively use the button pads in the middle of the board instead.
 - **Navigation Dial Push-in as Reset Button:** Do not populate R10.
 See DMGC-CPU-01 notes for further instructions.
+- **Navigation Dial Rock Down as Reset Button:** Do not populate C5.
+See DMGC-CPU-01 notes for further instructions.

 ## FFC Connectors
 There are two FFC connectors on the board - one to take the input from the CPU board, the other is for the Q5 board to connect to.
 The former is detailed in the CPU board section, and the latter simply omits a few pins to connect to the Q5 board, such as the speaker and button inputs.
 Notably, the connector going to the CPU board must be reversed due to the FFC cable connecting it to the CPU board.